Skip to main content

 By Justine Reist

 When a relationship ends for any reason, finances are probably the last thing on your mind.
 Despite all the emotional turmoil we need to handle, there is still that essential step of figuring out a new household budget.
 Becoming a single parent comes with many burdens, including how to manage your money on a single income.
 Let’s face it, kids are ridiculously expensive!
-So, how do you manage to run a household with a lot less in the bank?
-We have some suggestions.
+Fortunately, there are effective ways to run a household with a lot less in the bank.

 Budgeting